Vamakshi6402/Demand_Forecasting_and_Scenario_Planning/README.md

 ---

 ## Outputs
 The project produces a forecast plot with prediction intervals, a table of error metrics, and a scenario comparison plot.
 All outputs are saved in the outputs/ directory as forecast_plot.png, metrics.csv, and scenarios.png.

+The outputs folder contains machine-readable forecast evaluation artifacts generated directly from the notebook

 ---